It is unlawful for employers to treat part-time workers less favourably than full-time workers, unless this can be objectively justified.

 - Selection of employees for redundancy

-If you run a business that employs workers on fixed term contracts, we can draft those contracts and advise you on your obligations towards the employee and whether, crucially, that employee would be considered to be a permanent employee by the Employment Tribunal.
+If you run a business that employs workers on fixed term contracts, our Employment team can draft those contracts and advise you on your obligations towards the employee and whether, crucially, that employee would be considered to be a permanent employee by the Employment Tribunal.